irstevenson/micronaut-httpbuildertest/README.md

     ./gradlew run

-You'll see it start up and then bug out with:
+You'll see it start up and then bug out (prior to the above fix being applied) with:

 ```
 $ ./gradlew run